Originally published in 2018 and updated in 2021, an in-depth look at the sustainability of responsibly made leather.

-That does not mean that the term is impossible to use, but it does mean that it requires considerable analysis before making any pronouncements, and with our partners in the leather industry we fully accept the need for precise language and integrity in this matter.
+That does not mean that the term is impossible to use, but it should be used thoughtfully as with our partners in the leather industry we fully accept the need for precise language and integrity in this matter.
+Sustainability has become a “weasel” word thrown carelessly into documents, publicity material and conversations often with only limited interest in the truth.
 As a consequence we have put together this “white paper” for members, partners, and the industry at large to consider.

 - identifying some clearly stated criteria regarding people, processing and environmental management;

 - measuring all criteria and seeking continuous improvement;

 - researching for best practice and leading-edge knowledge in order to introduce new procedures and methodologies that will lead to further improvement;

 - covering key areas such as waste and staff management where a failure to engage or reach a reasonable standard is an immediate disqualification, regardless of the industry.

 It can be seen that we do not see sustainability as a destination but as an ongoing process of learning and improving, albeit the base line standards of responsible tanning discussed later must be achieved.

 Based on our 21st century knowledge, we acknowledge that leather making in history would not be categorised as sustainable today.